dongerlei/TermsOfUse/README.md

 Contact Us

-If you have any questions about these Terms, please contact us at [Your Contact Information].
+If you have any questions about these Terms, please contact us at contact@dopuzzlejoy.com